PandorasFox/pandora/README.md

 existing (dma)bufs, just need to implement the input handling etc in its own bespoke thread

-This is my first rust project in a little while, and my first Wayland/graphics project ever, so feedback on those aspects is welcome :)
+This is my first rust project in a little while, and my first Wayland/graphics project ever, so feedback on those aspects is welcome.
+I still need to do.... a few different refactorings before adding more features.